 A wide range of specialists are used across many disciplines to assist with the management of our historic monuments, to ensure the highest standards of workmanship and conservation practice.

-An essential element of the wider programme of care is the production of detailed condition surveys by our Conservation Architects, which inform the detailed direction and timing of both the routine maintenance and any necessary remedial work.
+An essential element of the wider programme of care is the production of detailed condition surveys which inform the detailed direction and timing of both the routine maintenance and any necessary remedial work.

 War memorials are collective monuments to the many lives lost as a consequence of war they are a significant part of the historic environment.
 The North East War Memorial Project contains an index to all memorials in the area.
 A national list of memorials can be found at War Memorials Online with further information available in the Imperial War Museum’s War Memorials Archive.